dartmouth-dltg/aspace_content_warnings/README.md

     content_warning_code:
       cw_new: New Content Warning (Example)
 ```

+In this example, 'new' should be a descriptive name for the type of content.

 To add a new default description, edit `frontend/locales/en.yml` and add a new `key:value` pair
 to